WGierke/git_better/documentation/documentation.md

 As the class label distribution affects some classifiers heavily, we trained the models on randomly undersampled training data.

 ### 2.2 Data Analysis
-To get a better idea of how the relationship between the data entries looks like in a higher dimensional space, we used principal component analysis (PCA) and t-distributed stochastic neighbor embedding (t-SNE) to reduce the  complexity of the data to 2D while retaining the principal components respectively the distances between the data points.
+To get a better idea of how the relationships between the data entries look like in a higher dimensional space, we used principal component analysis (PCA) and t-distributed stochastic neighbor embedding (t-SNE) to reduce the  complexity of the data to 2D while retaining the principal components respectively the distances between the data points.
 The following figure visualizes the distribution of the labeled data entries using t-SNE.
 ![](https://cloud.githubusercontent.com/assets/6676439/21290072/ad44ed02-c4ad-11e6-8314-a078c3b1c853.png)
 You can find the complete code to generate the figure in the [t-SNE Visualization Notebook](https://github.com/WGierke/git_better/blob/master/t-SNE%20Visualization.ipynb).
 To explore the data interactively and in a three dimensional reduction you can use the [tensorflow embedding projector setup](https://github.com/WGierke/git_better#usage). [maybe add footnotes]